No, the Silhouette Cameo 4 does not currently have a tool for embossing paper, card stock or any other material.

 When considering a cutter for paper craft projects, a smart question to ask is “Can the Silhouette Cameo 4 emboss paper?”
 The toolset for the Cameo 4 includes a rotary blade for fabric and a Kraft blade for cutting thick materials.
 But the Cameo 4’s toolset does not include an embossing tool.

-Silhouette’s embossing solution is the Curio machine.
-The Curio is designed to compliment the company’s flagship craft cutters with features like embossing, stippling and etching.
+Silhouette’s embossing solution was the Curio machine.
+The Curio was designed to compliment the company’s flagship craft cutters with features like embossing, stippling and etching.
+But Silhouette has discontinued the Curio.
+Hopefully, Silhouette will find a way to bring some of those functions to the Cameo toolset.

-The drawback is that the Curio’s workspace is only 6 inches wide, compared to the Cameo 4’s workspace of 12 inches.
-For larger projects, the Curio is just not equipped.
-Plus, buying a second machine to perform these functions when the Cameo 4’s main competitor – the Cricut Maker – performs these tasks with its Quickswap tool system…that’s a definite downside!
+Buying a second machine to perform embossing functions when the Cameo 4’s main competitor – the Cricut Maker – performs these tasks with its Quickswap tool system…that was never a good solution anyway!

-So, what are the options for embossing when you own a Cameo 4?
+So, what are the embossing options when you own a Cameo 4?

 The Cameo 4 does come with a set of tool adapters to fit tools from older Silhouette machines.
 These adapters also work with third party tools like the Foil Quill and Amy Chomas etching tips.
-While these third party tools expand the functionality of the Cameo 4, they don’t quite cover everything that the Cricut Maker toolset does.
+These third party tools expand the functionality of the Cameo 4.
+But they don’t quite cover everything that the Cricut Maker toolset does.